Some people are young, just not you. The post It’s 2020 and you’re in the future appeared first on Wait But Why.

 The one book you shouldn't miss today

-An illuminating journey into javascript, "JavaScript is NOT a Toy (Paperback)" explores its profound influence on the intelligent systems.
+An refreshing journey into ray tracing, "Ray-Tracing Pocket Book (Paperback)" explores its profound influence on the data-driven world.
 With clarity and enthusiasm, this essential read delivers fresh perspectives and actionable insights that inspire curiosity and spark meaningful progress.

 Upcoming events and celebrations